someshkar/klock/README.md

-# Klock
+# Klock - A Vue.js based wall clock

-### An analog clock built using Vue.js for keeping track of time during my board sample papers.
+An analog clock built using Vue.js for keeping track of time during my board sample papers.
 Mainly exists because I don't have a clock in my room.

 ## Project setup